 Experimentation is key when it comes to surf photography, and that was no more evident than when shooting for this blog!
 Given we were on a limit for the shoot itself, this forced us to try several different shoots and locations.
 It was helpful to take a break and brainstorm before heading back out.
-If things are not working out, do not be afraid to try something different!
+So if things are not working out for you, don't be afraid to try something different!

-To hone your craft, I have cultivated a list below of five Australian surf & underwater photographers that inspire us here at CameraPro in a variety of different ways.
-Each of these photographers are unique in their experimentation, so we hope there is someone for everyone to enjoy and give you ideas of your own!
+To hone your craft, I have cultivated a list below of five Australian surf and underwater photographers that inspire us here at CameraPro in a variety of different ways.
+Each of these photographers is unique in their experimentation, so we hope there is someone for everyone to enjoy and give you ideas of your own!